JonmarCorpuz/SecondBrain/AWS - ELB.md

 An ELB listener is a configuration that defines how the ELB should handle incoming client connections

-* A port and the communication protocol that the ELB will use to receive incoming traffic must be defined when creating an ELB listener
+* A port and the communication protocol (Ex: *HTTP*, *HTTPS*, *DNS*, *TCP*, *etc.*) that the ELB will use to receive incoming traffic must be defined when creating an ELB listener
-* An additional port and communication protocol that the ELB will use to communicate with a target group must be defined when creating an ELB listener
+* An additional port and communication protocol (Ex: *HTTP*, *HTTPS*, *DNS*, *TCP*, *etc.*) that the ELB will use to communicate with a target group must be defined when creating an ELB listener
 * Incoming traffic will then be forwarded to the appropriate target group (Ex: *EC2 instances*, *Containers*, *IP addresses*, *Lambda functions*, *etc.*)
+* Users can configure multiple endpoints (ports and protocols) on their ELB to handle different types of traffic

 ## ELB Target Group